-a modern foreign language (French, German or Spanish), following an IGCSE syllabus
+- a modern foreign language (French, German or Spanish), following an IGCSE syllabus

 - In addition, boys choose three options from: History (IGCSE), Geography, Theology (IGCSE), Music, Art, Latin, Greek, Computing (IGCSE) or additional modern foreign languages, and all pupils follow a programme of PE, Games, and PSHCE (called Lilium)

 Almost all pupils therefore take ten (I)GCSEs.

 Classes are taught by subject specialists and class sizes are usually in the low twenties, although in some subjects they will be smaller.

 Although we gain outstanding public exam results, the real focus is on teaching beyond the syllabus, and the formation of habits of mind for life.
 In the Sixth Form this philosophy takes on new and powerful expression.

-- All pupils study four subjects in the Lower Sixth and at least three subjects to A Level (or Pre-U in History and Modern Foreign Languages from September 2018) in the Upper Sixth.
+- All pupils study four subjects in the Lower Sixth and at least three subjects to A Level or Pre-U in the Upper Sixth.
 (All A Levels are now reformed, linear courses.
 Pupils sit an internal exam in the summer of the Lower Sixth; pupils do not take an AS Level exam in these subjects, even if they are dropping the subject at the end of the Lower Sixth).

 - Sixth Formers enjoy a bespoke curriculum with the timetable being freshly constructed each year around the academic wishes of the pupils.